Deso-PK/make-trust-irrelevant/README.md

 Those materials are maintained separately under a governed development and provenance process.

 This repository exists as a concise public description of the research direction, demonstrated architectural core, and currently publishable experimental evidence.

+The architecture described here therefore contains both:

+* **demonstrated mechanisms**, for which experimental evidence currently exists; and
+* **long-term architectural objectives**, whose broader implementation remains ongoing.

+Those categories should not be confused.

 ---